digiltd/oh-rtd-test/Rules.md

 ## Introduction

+"Rules" are used for automating processes: Each rule can be triggered, which invokes a script that performs any kinds of tasks, e.g. turn on lights by modifying your items, do mathematical calculations, start timers etcetera (for more details on _what_ a rule can do, see [scripts documentation](Scripts)).

 openHAB has a highly integrated, lightweight but yet powerful rule engine included.
 On this page you will learn how to leverage its functionality to do *real* home automation.